 This subsection provides a discussion of the assumptions that were made and the input parameter values and ranges that were used in the development of the HGL tables and plots.

-An important assumption is that the compartment has openings that are large enough to allow sufficient ventilation to support the fire, which justifies the use of the MQH method over the other methods that are described in Chapter 2 of Reference 1.
+An important assumption is that the compartment has openings that are large enough to allow sufficient ventilation to support the fire, which justifies the use of the MQH method over the other methods that are described in Chapter 2 of Reference 11.
 In addition, the opening is assumed to be a standard 0.9 m (3 ft.) wide, 2.1 m (7 ft.) high open doorway.
-Several plants transitioning to NFPA 805 made the same assumptions, and the NRC review of the LAR submitted by these plants concluded that these assumptions and the exclusive use of the MQH method are acceptable.
+Several plants transitioning to NFPA 805 made the same assumptions, and the NRC review of the license amendment request (LAR) submitted by these plants concluded that these assumptions and the exclusive use of the MQH method are acceptable.

 The ambient air temperature, Ta, is assumed to be 25°C (77°F).